-The Neighbourhood Plan wishes to continue to enable the reuse of suitable rural buildings for small scale, low impact business and tourism uses.
+The Neighbourhood Plan wishes to continue to enable the reuse of suitable rural buildings for business and tourism uses.
 Re-use of rural buildings for residential purposes would not normally be permitted.

 The re-use of agricultural buildings should not prejudice the agricultural unit itself.
 Proposals for the re-use of recently constructed agricultural buildings, including those erected under permitted development rights, which have not been used or little used for their approved/intended agriculture purpose, should be refused.
-The building to be re-used will be capable of reuse without substantial reconstruction or extensive alteration.
-Works of adaptation should not materially alter its appearance and setting.